 - The Conflict of Interest Committee (COIC)

-The COIC will determine18 whether an Investigator's submitted SFI could directly and significantly affect the research or is in an entity whose financial interest could be affected by the research.
+The COIC will determine23whether an Investigator's submitted SFI could directly and significantly affect the research or is in an entity whose financial interest could be affected by the research.
 If it is determined that either of these conditions is valid, a Financial Conflict of Interest exists.
-In the case of a Financial Conflict of Interest and prior to the expenditure of any research funds, the COIC will work with the Investigator, Chair, Dean, and IO to develop a plan to manage or eliminate the conflict, and to ensure to the extent possible that the research is free of bias.
+In the case of a Financial Conflict of Interest and prior to the expenditure of any research funds, the COIC will work with the Investigator, Chair, Dean, and DO to develop a plan to manage or eliminate the conflict, and to ensure to the extent possible that the research is free of bias.

 - Additional Division of Research (DOR) Responsibilities